dashluu/numx/README.md

-# numx - A Deep Learning Framework
+# NumX - A Deep Learning Framework

 ## Overview
-`numx` is a lightweight deep learning framework designed to provide Metal-accelerated array(or tensor) operations similar to PyTorch.
-Future releases will hopefully include CUDA support for NVIDIA GPUs.
+**NumX** is a deep learning framework for Apple Silicon that provides PyTorch-compatible tensor operations using Metal acceleration.
+The project emphasizes clean design and is actively optimized for performance.
+Future releases will include CUDA support for NVIDIA GPUs.

 ## Requirements
 A virtual environment(e.g., Conda) is recommended before installing Python packages.
-The following software is needed to run numx:
+The following software is needed to run NumX:
 - C++ 23
 - CMake >= 3.30
 - Python 3.12+
 - NumPy >=2.0
 - Nanobind >= 2.7.0 (Python package for C++ bindings)
 - Metal 3.2 and metal-cpp for macOS 15.2 and iOS 18.2
-- Pytest >= 8.3.4 (optional, mainly for testing numx in Python)
+- Pytest >= 8.3.4 (optional, mainly for testing NumX in Python)

 ## Installation
 1. Clone the repository